sdifiore/Revisao/README.md

 Meant to teach college mates Data Structure subject.

-Note that the main concern was didactics rather than other concerns
+The main concern here is didactics rather than others.